Starley (singer): Career

-In June 2018, Starley released "Love is Love".
-The track came six months after the Australian Marriage Law Postal Survey.
-Stanley said on a press release to promote the single:
+In June 2018, Starley released "Love Is Love", a track to promote queer acceptance, released six months after the Australian Marriage Law Postal Survey.

-In July and August 2018, Starley supported Katy Perry on the Australian leg of her Witness Tour.
+In July and August 2018, Starley supported Katy Perry on the Australian dates of Witness: The Tour.

 In November 2018, she appeared in the music video for "Baby" by Clean Bandit.

 Starley released her debut album, One of One, on 25 September 2020.

 On 15 October 2020, Starley appeared on episode four of the sixth season of The Bachelorette Australia.
 She performed atop the Sydney Harbour Bridge for Bachelorette Becky and Pete during their date.